mroberts1/BOOTSTRA.386/manual/index.md

 But of course, there's a lot of money to be made, a lot of power to be had by broken tools.
 They hold your attention hostage as you chase fleeting harmony - one they temporarily bequeath you at a cost like some kind of narcotic.
 These tools are fundamentally disingenuous, facilitators of habitual self-abuse in the name of expedience.

-Throughout the 2000s, my father's journal entries turn to bitterness and cynicism as he laments over the potentials of computing ravaged by the reckless plundering of insatiable profiteers.
+Throughout the 2000s, my father's journal entries turned to bitterness and cynicism as he lamented over the potentials of computing ravaged by the reckless plundering of insatiable profiteers.
 He writes in horror about the calcifying rise of a "digital feudal" relationship that continues to infect the core ethos of technology.

 We've excluded the negativity of his later writings.
 The earlier words of hope and liberation brought about by a digital village acting in good faith seem quaint and bittersweet but they still proclaim a powerful vision that we have the agency to pursue if we only believe in it as well.